5:30pm: Registration | 6:00pm: Program

-This workshop introduces educators to Teaching Mockingbird, which incorporates civic education, ethical reflection, and historical context into a literary exploration of Harper Lee's beloved novel.
+This seminar introduces educators to Teaching Mockingbird, which incorporates civic education, ethical reflection, and historical context into a literary exploration of Harper Lee's novel.

 CTLE hours are avaialble for New York State teachers.

 This seminar explores the Reconstruction era and its importance to understanding citizenship, belonging, and democracy in the United States today.
 This seminar and curricular resources are part of an ongoing collaboration with New Visions for Public Schools.

 CTLE hours are avaialble for this seminar.